ANRGUSC/CIRCE/README.md

     needed in the next step by the run-time centralized scheduler.
     - INPUT: input.tgff
     - OUTPUT: configuration.txt
-    - USER GUIDE: from apac_scheduler/heft/ run:
+    - USER GUIDE: from circe/heft/ run:
     ```sh
     $ python main.py
     ```

 - CENTRALIZED SCHEDULER WITH PROFILER
-  - Centralized scheduler.
+  - Centralized run-time scheduler.
 This is the run-time scheduler.
 It takes the configuration file, given by HEFT, and orchestrates the execution of tasks on given nodes.
     - INPUT: configuration.txt, nodes.txt
-    - OUTPUT: DAG output files appear in apac_scheduler/centralized_scheduler/output/ folder
+    - OUTPUT: DAG output files appear in circecentralized_scheduler/output/ folder
-    - USER GUIDE: inside apac_scheduler/centralized_scheduler/ folder run:
+    - USER GUIDE: inside circe/centralized_scheduler/ folder run:
     ```sh
     $ python3 scheduler.py
     ```